 Back in April, I toyed with the idea of getting roller skates.
 Quarantine had just started, and I had been getting recommended skating videos on Youtube for about a month.
-I would see the girls that posted these videos, I would engage with the community and loved how welcoming they are.
+I admired the girls in the videos, I would engage with the community and loved how welcoming they are.
 In May, I decided that I would set out on this new hobby and purchased a pair of roller skates from a second-party seller on eBay.
 Thinking it would only be something I would do when I got bored, I skated around my poorly paved neighborhood and fell in love.
 Since then, I have met friends, learned new tricks, new dances, and become so much more comfortable with myself.
 Had I not found rollerskating during this quarantine, my mental health would have been worse off.
 Roller skating gave me an outlet for all the energy I had built up from staying home.
-After skating for about 4 months, I have learned so much more about myself and life that I had originally anticipated.
+After skating for about 4 months, I have learned so much more about life than I had originally anticipated.
 Here is what I’ve learned thanks to roller skating:

 1. It’s okay to fall, it’s okay to fail.

 When I first put on my skates, I mentally prepared myself to fall over and over again.
-It’s inevitable if you don’t think you’ll slap the pavement, you’re wrong.
-Getting comfortable with the idea of falling is the first step to roller skating, even before you tie up your laces.
+It’s inevitable, if you don’t think you’ll slap the pavement, you’re wrong.
+Even before you tie up your laces, getting comfortable with the idea of falling is the first step to roller skating.
 Back in May, I had only been skating for a few weeks, and I got a little too “comfortable,” I thought that as long as I didn’t do any crazy tricks, I wouldn’t hurt myself badly.
 That was my first mistake.
 My second mistake was thinking it’s okay to skate without ANY safety equipment.
 Long story short, 1 hour into my skating session, I’m laying sprawled out on the ground with two fractured wrists and one fractured elbow.
 Basically, I was out of commission for one month.
 But the weird thing is, I was totally fine with it.
 Being the klutz that I was, I was just waiting for when I broke a bone, and when I did, it was taken as a learning experience, not an excuse to cry or regret it.
 After recovering, I hesitated to get back on my skates.
 I had to relearn to be comfortable with the inevitable fall.
 You will fall, you will fail tricks, but that is the beauty of skating; get up, brush off your toe stops, and get back to it!

 2. It’s a pretty good workout!

 Before beginning my skating journey at the start of quarantine, I was an avid weightlifter.
 The gym was my solace, the one place I could get my mind off of stressors while making myself sweat.
-When quarantine came around, my safe space was closed.
-When I initially got roller skates, I only thought of it as a new hobby.
-Still, as I got more serious, I realized I was actually a really great workout!
-While yes, just cruising with your friends is not the same as speed skating or playing roller derby, by learning new tricks you use muscles in your legs you didn’t even know you had!
+When quarantine came around, all the gyms closed, and rollerskating became more than just a hobby.
+As I got more serious, I realized it was actually a really great workout!
+While yes, just cruising with your friends is not the same as speed skating or playing roller derby, but by learning new tricks you use muscles in your legs you didn’t even know you had!
 After practicing certain moves over and over again, you’ll soon realize just how sweaty you are.
-Plus, I found that time goes by really fast when I’m skating.
-Because I enjoy it so much, I don’t realize that I’ve been skating for 6 hours until I’m exhausted!
+Plus, I found that time goes by really fast when I’m skating; because I enjoy it so much, I don’t realize that I’ve been skating for 6 hours until I’m exhausted!

 3. Patience really is key.